jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

     HMT<[A, B, C]> = [F<A>, F<B>, F<C>]
     ```

-Basically, an homomorphic mapped type is going to iterate only over the numeric (`` number | `${number}` ``) keys of the object, leaving the rest untouched.
+Basically, an homomorphic mapped type is going to iterate only over the numeric (`` number | `${number}` ``) keys of the array (tuple), leaving the rest untouched.
 The preservation of tuple and array types, however, happens only if `!type.declaration.nameType`.
 Now, I haven't quite nailed down the meaning of this `nameType` within the codebase, but I can assure you that if you use the `as` clause, then `type.declaration.nameType` contains whatever follows the clause, like a template literal or a conditional.
 It makes sense to lose tuple and array types if we rename the keys, as we would likely lose the specific numeric keys associated with these types.

 Therefore, using the `as` clause doesn't disqualify a mapped type from being homomorphic; it simply has fewer properties.